 - jpegtran – compress JPEG images

 WordPress has many free and premium image compression plugins.
-Two such popular plugins are – EWWW Image Optimizer and WP-Smushit.
+Two such popular plugins are – EWWW Image Optimizer and Smush.
 EWWW Image Optimizer has lot of settings and does the compression on your own hosting server.
-While WP-Smushit is simple and straightforward, it compresses the images on external server.
+While Smush (earlier known as WP-Smushit) is simple and straightforward, it compresses the images on external server.
 Once installed and activated, these plugins will help to automatically compress images when they are uploaded.
-Here is the complete tutorial on how to use WP-Smushit plugin.
+Here is the complete tutorial on how to use Smush plugin.

 People use HTML and CSS to resize the image after it is been downloaded to the browser.
 This will only add some more time in loading, as the browser needs additional time for rendering the image to the required size.